mingster/riben.life/web/doc/RSVP/FUNCTIONAL-REQUIREMENTS-RSVP.md

 **BR-RSVP-021:** Store staff and Store admins can view customer signatures for verification purposes.

-### 5.5 Google Maps Integration Rules
+### 5.5 Reserve with Google Integration Rules

+**BR-RSVP-022:** The system must establish and maintain an active connection to Reserve with Google service.

-**BR-RSVP-022:** Reservations created from Google Maps must be tracked with source identifier.
+**BR-RSVP-023:** Reservations created from Reserve with Google must be tracked with source identifier.

-**BR-RSVP-023:** When Google Maps integration is enabled, reservation availability must be synced in real-time.
+**BR-RSVP-024:** When Reserve with Google integration is enabled, reservation availability must be synced in real-time.

-**BR-RSVP-024:** Reservations modified in Google Maps must be reflected in the system within the configured sync interval.
+**BR-RSVP-025:** Reservations modified in Reserve with Google must be reflected in the system within the configured sync interval.

-**BR-RSVP-025:** If Google Maps sync fails, the system must continue to accept reservations through other channels.
+**BR-RSVP-026:** If Reserve with Google sync fails, the system must continue to accept reservations through other channels.

-**BR-RSVP-026:** Google Maps reservations must follow the same business rules as regular reservations (prepaid requirements, cancellation policy, etc.).
+**BR-RSVP-027:** Reserve with Google reservations must follow the same business rules as regular reservations (prepaid requirements, cancellation policy, etc.).

+**BR-RSVP-028:** The system must handle Reserve with Google connection failures gracefully and provide clear error messages to store admins.

 ---